linjiez-png/portfolio/Carla.md

 ## Overview

-This project develops a closed-loop simulation framework in CARLA to study autonomous driving in highly interactive scenarios, including unprotected left turns, highway merging, and sudden cut-ins.
+This project develops a closed-loop autonomous driving system in CARLA for highly interactive scenarios, including unprotected left turns, highway merging, and sudden cut-ins.

-We compare a classical rule-based planning pipeline with a reinforcement learning (PPO) planner that generates short-horizon trajectories while keeping the low-level PID controller fixed. :contentReference[oaicite:0]{index=0}
+The core objective is to compare a classical rule-based planner with a reinforcement learning (PPO) planner, while keeping the low-level controller fixed.
+This isolates the impact of learning-based decision making in complex driving interactions.

+---

+## My Contribution

+### PPO Reward Design and Tuning
+- Designed and refined the PPO reward function to balance safety, efficiency, and progress
+- Tuned reward components for collision avoidance, trajectory tracking, and task completion
+- Diagnosed training issues such as idling and unstable behavior, and improved convergence through reward shaping

+### Scenario and Baseline Design
+- Contributed to the design of evaluation scenarios, including left-turn, merging, and cut-in cases
+- Configured traffic parameters such as aggressiveness, density, and headway
+- Evaluated baseline Behavior Agent performance under different configurations

+### System Integration
+- Integrated PPO planner into the CARLA pipeline with a fixed PID controller
+- Assisted debugging simulation setup and evaluation scripts

 ---